Guide to Lighthouse Boat Tours,

 Monhegan Boat Line

 Ferry leaves out of Port Clyde to Monhegan Island daily during the summer months where you can hike up to Monhegan Island Lighthouse from the dock.
-They also provide a special lighthouse tour around the Port Clyde area, and provide an annual Midcoast Maine lighthouse tour.
+They also provide a special Maine Lighthouse Tour around the Port Clyde area.

 P.O.
 Box 238